RedHatNordicsSA/ansible-roadshow/labs/lab-9/README.md

 EOF
 ```

-2. Use the testing framework your learned and fix all issues in the above playbook.
+:boom: Use the testing framework your learned and fix all issues in the above playbook.
 The playbook should pass all steps of this test framework to be deemed OK for production.
 Output such as below, can be ignored.
 ```
 [WARNING]: provided hosts list is empty, only localhost is available.
 Note that the implicit localhost does not match 'all'
 ```
-:boom: _Hint_: Have a look at other available modules, listed here: https://docs.ansible.com/ansible/latest/modules/modules_by_category.html
+ :exclamation: Have a look at other available modules, listed here: https://docs.ansible.com/ansible/latest/modules/modules_by_category.html and how to use them in a playbook.

-If you get stuck or want to compare with your _fixed_ playbook, have a look here at a problem free version of the playbook:
+ :exclamation: If you get stuck or want to compare with your _fixed_ playbook, have a look here at a problem free version of the playbook:
 https://raw.githubusercontent.com/mglantz/ansible-roadshow/master/labs/lab-9/lab-files/problem-free.yml

-3. As an optional exercise, if you have time, create a single script which implements the testing framework and which can be run on arbitrary playbooks.
+:star: As an optional exercise, if you have time, create a single script which implements the testing framework and which can be run on arbitrary playbooks.
 Use any language you like.

-> :boom: The testing practice is to integrate testing into your development pipeline for Ansible playbooks.
+:star: The testing practice is to integrate testing into your development pipeline for Ansible playbooks.
 Ensure that when your code merges, it's always tested.
 If you are interested in how this can be done using Jenkins and Ansible Tower, have a look here:
 https://github.com/mglantz/tomcat-playbook/

 ```